Siebel Email Response Administration Guide > Global Deployment for Siebel Email Response >

 Extended Internet Email Addresses can contain a display name in addition to a delivery address.
 The display name can contain non-ASCII characters if these characters are encoded according to MIME standards to enable them to be transformed into ASCII characters.
 If these non-ASCII characters in the display name can be transformed into ASCII characters, then the message can be transmitted.

 • One response group can handle only one language.
-If you support multiple languages, you need to set up a response group for each language.
+If you support multiple languages, then you must set up a response group for each language.

 • Messages that are in languages that are not in the Windows code page 1252 or code page 8859-1 appear as characters that cannot be displayed.

-When you work with a monolingual or multilingual deployment or a non-Unicode database deployment, you might receive messages in languages that the environment does not support.
+When you work with a monolingual or multilingual deployment and a non-Unicode database deployment, you might receive messages in languages that the environment does not support.

 Because the subject and body cannot be converted, they appear as characters that cannot be displayed.
 Siebel Email Response does not process this email or create activities, and sends the email as an attachment in email format to the administrator for review (if you set up the administrator email profile).

-• The Communications Inbound Receiver and the Communications Inbound Processor allow for use of most widely-used character sets including 1252 / Latin-1, Shift-JIS, ISO-2022-JP (mail JIS), EUC-JP, and UTF-8.
+• The most widely-used character sets, including 1252 / Latin-1, Shift-JIS, ISO-2022-JP (mail JIS), EUC-JP, and UTF-8, are valid for Communications Inbound Receiver and Communications Inbound Processor.

-Siebel Email Response Administration Guide Copyright © 2008, Oracle.
+Siebel Email Administration Guide Copyright © 2013, Oracle and/or its affiliates.
 All rights reserved.
+Legal Notices.